 The Group defaulted the payment for all above outstanding convertible bonds of \$35,000 in June 2016.
 The convertible notes bore no interest, and there were no default terms including default interest or penalty stated in the above convertible promissory notes.
-As of December 31, 2020, all the conversion option of the above convertible bonds had expired.
+None of these bond holders has attempted any recourse for payment or conversion.
+While the Group has been in negotiations with these bond holders, no updated settlement arrangements have been reached as of the issuance date of this financial statements.